 When we consume yeast, it’s like we’re throwing acid after acid into our body.
 The outcome of this is that your body is constantly in a state of absolute acidity and the worst thing is the consumption of yeast and the body’s production of yeast is a vicious cycle – the more yeast we throw in, the more yeast we have in our system and the more acids the growth of these yeasts creates, which then feeds the yeast to grow further.
 Here is my super-simple-diagram to help explain what happens when we keep consuming yeasts, sugars (which turn into yeasts) and more:

 In an acidic state, the body is constantly being ravaged.
 The stress of maintaining this level of alkalinity is just too much and so we get sick, tired and full of disease.

 Yeasts from bread, pasta, alcohol, baked goods and anything that is made from yeast can cause huge microform overgrowth!

 Known Negatives of Yeast: highly acidic and used in so many other acidic foods, kidney stones, digestive issues, liver complaints, osteoarthritis, rheumatoid arthritis, kidney disease, heart disease, diabetes, candida, fungal infections and more.

+As acidic foods go this is a shocker.
 I’ve kept this broad as ‘all sweeteners’ because they’re all pretty bad, even the natural ones.
 BUT from here on presume I’m talking about the super-commercial artificial ones (not the stevia types).